 Now you will say words that take you across a threshold of life, and things will never quite be the same between you.
 For after this ceremony, you shall say to the world, this is my husband, this is my wife.

-hermitage museum and gardens wedding ceremony readingshermitage museum and gardens wedding ceremony readings This look and expression that Cory has will always be my favorite memory of our wedding ceremony.
+This look and expression that Cory has will always be my favorite memory of our wedding ceremony.
 His expression, holding each other’s hands, his eyes and his smile, bring me back to this exact moment in our ceremony.
 The most compliments we got about our wedding day was our wedding ceremony, especially our Vows.
 I am happy to say that each moment and detail chosen was to truly reflect us and our relationship as much as possible.

-hermitage museum and gardens wedding ceremony readings hermitage museum and gardens wedding ceremony readings The other things that we choose that were personal to us, was I walked down the aisle to his favorite song by Sigur Ros.
+The other things that we choose that were personal to us, was I walked down the aisle to his favorite song by Sigur Ros.
 We choose the Vitamin String Quartet version.
 We wrote our own vows that took at least three minutes each to speak them out loud to each other.
 Our minister, Michael Simeone, personalized our wedding ceremony and did a marvelous job marrying us.
 He even whispered for us to not got get carried away during our first kiss!

 (Sorry!) 😉 I am a wedding photographer, so I knew to kiss more than once to make sure our photographer got a great photo of it!
 Which she got several, because we just wanted to celebrate and hug onto each other and never let go!